HSLdevcom/suomenlinna-ferry-hfp/README.md

 # suomenlinna-ferry-hfp [![Test and create Docker image](https://github.com/HSLdevcom/suomenlinna-ferry-hfp/actions/workflows/test-and-build.yml/badge.svg)](https://github.com/HSLdevcom/suomenlinna-ferry-hfp/actions/workflows/test-and-build.yml)

 Application for producing [HFP](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) data from vehicles that have only location data available.
-The vehicle position will be matched to a scheduled trip from GTFS data and published over MQTT for customers.
+The location data will be matched to a scheduled trip from GTFS data and published over MQTT for customers.

 ## Development